 Often the magic and challenge of building a strong visual identity is finding new ways to engage your user while still sticking to a consistent visual language.
 One of the new ways Slack is doing this is by using simple interactive visuals to make their site and blog more dynamic.

 Responsive hover-over effects automatically engage users as they travel through a page, adding a graphic punch and helping highlight information.
 By using a mix of techniques – like adding colorful shapes to frame selections when the cursor hovers over them, or greying out surrounding content – these visual tools add personality while making each link and CTA all the more clickable.

 “When given the choice, people naturally prefer what’s easier for them to use, to read, or to understand,” wrote Slack designer Hubert Florin in a Medium post about accessibility as a design tool.
-He explained that because we’re used to perceived brightness indicating that something is actionable, which is why Slack’s content – which creates the perception that the option you’re hovering over gets brighter – taps into this part of our brain.
+He explained that we’re used to perceived brightness as an indicator of an actionable element, which is why Slack’s content – which creates the perception that the option you’re hovering over gets brighter – work to tap into this part of our brain.